Product Management· 7 min read · April 9, 2026

 HowTo: Create a Technical Program Management Plan

-5. Populate the risk register at program kickoff and assign an owner to each risk who is responsible for the mitigation
+5. Populate the risk register at program kickoff and assign an owner to each risk who is responsible for its mitigation.

 lenny-podcast-insights